lokidokicoki/dnd-lite/rules.md

 ### Rogue

 This includes thieves, bards, scamps and ne’er-do-wells.
 That bloke in the pub that when you shake his hand you count how many fingers you have left.

 __Kickers__

 - You can wear light armor with no penalty
 - You can use all light weapons with no penalty
+- You can also Dual Wield melee weapons

 __Stat boosts__